 Westside Therapy, founded in 2019, offers lower-cost counselling to individuals seeking counselling in the west side of Sheffield.
-It offers a humanistic (person-centered/integrative) approach to counselling and welcomes individuals seeking therapy on both a short-term or longer-term basis.
+It offers a humanistic (person-centered/integrative) approach to and welcomes individuals seeking therapy on both a short-term or longer-term basis.

 Training, qualifications & experience